sebastiandedeyne/react-incision/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Latest Version on NPM](https://img.shields.io/npm/v/react-incision.svg?style=flat-square)](https://npmjs.com/package/react-incision)

 React Incision is a small state management library built on [React 16's context API](https://reactjs.org/docs/context.html).
-It allows you to expose a state object, and retrieve and update it further down the component tree.
-You can retrieve parent state via dot notation, or "slice" the parent state in a child component to expose a new, smaller state object.
-This all sounds quite abstract, time for a few examples!
+It allows you to expose a state object, and retrieve or update it further down the component tree.

+Retrieve parent state via dot notation, or "slice" the parent state in a child component to expose a new, smaller state object.
+This probably sounds quite abstract, time for a few examples!

-First, we create a component that will keep some state.
-The goal is to share this state with it's child components.
+First, we'll create a stateful component.
+The goal is to share state with it's child components.

 ```js
 import React from "react";